-24:6 Who also hath gone about to profane the temple: whom we took, and would have judged according to our law.
+24:6 Who also hath gone about to profane the temple:^a whom we took, and would have judged according to our law.

 6a A flat-out lie.
-Paul did no such thing, nor did he have any such intention.
+Paul did no such thing, nor did he have any such intention to do anything like this.